khmelnitskiianton/Triangles3D/README.md

 Using CMake, you can specify 2 options:
 - `SANITIZE`: enables sanitizers for gcc/clang compilers.
 - `BUILD_TESTS`: build unit tests with GTest.
+- `GRAPHIC`: add target with graphical 3D simulation of triangles

 ### Config